KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

     Follow the instructions properly and do not mess with any other Valve internal settings since it can break your installation of Bazzite and Steam!

-1. Install Decky Loader with the [`ujust` command](https://docs.bazzite.gg/Installing_and_Managing_Software/ujust/)
+1. If not already installed, install Decky Loader with the [`ujust` command](https://docs.bazzite.gg/Installing_and_Managing_Software/ujust/)
 2. Go into Decky's settings
 3. Under the "Developer" category, check "**Enable Valve Internal**"
 4. Go into the Steam Gaming Mode settings
 5. Under "System" make sure to check "**Enable Developer Mode**"
-6. **Be extra careful from here**, since checking the wrong settings could **render your setup unusable**
+6. **Be extra careful from here**, since checking the wrong settings could potentially **render your setup unusable**
 7. Go back into the Steam Gaming Mode settings
 8. Under the "Valve Internal" section towards the back of the settings, check "**Show display scaling settings for Internal Display**" under "Display"

-Once it works to your liking, it is recommended to disable Developer Mode to avoid accidentally breaking your installation with other experimental settings.
-The internal scaling setting will continue to work properly after disabling Developer Mode.
+9. Now that you've enabled internal scaling you can safely turn off Developer mode.
+10. Under "System", turn off "**Enable Developer Mode**"
+11. In Decky, under "Developer", disable "**Enable Valve Internal**"

+The Internal Display Scaling settings will be fully accessible under "Display" in your settings, even after turning off Developer mode and Valve Internal.

 >[**Read the original source**](https://github.com/aarron-lee/gpd-win-tricks?tab=readme-ov-file#how-to-change-display-scaling-on-internal-display).